Things to do in Shoreditch London

 Satisfy your hunger

 You only need to head as far as Brick Lane to experience this diversity in all of its aromatic glory.
 The heart of London’s Bangladeshi community, it has bilingual street signs and some of the best curry you’ll find in the capital.
-It has also become one of the top areas of the capital when it comes to street art, with works of graffiti spanning many buildings and side streets.
+It has also become one of London’ street art hotspots, with works of stunning graffiti spanning many buildings and side streets.

 For a whistle-stop tour of world cuisine, and a dose of fashion from independent stores with their finger on the pulse, make the short journey from Brick Lane across to Boxpark.
 Named after its formation out of converted shipping containers, its kitchens serve up everything from doughnuts to vegan-friendly dishes and Jamaican to South American cuisine.